robertbraeutigam/scan/README.md

 issue, if the message can not be delivered.
 Thus either this message gets eventually delivered, or the logical connection gets eventually closed.

 Intermediates must repeat this message and propagate failures back in an appropriate manner.
+Intermediates may batch keep-alive message, if multiple devices send keep-alive to a given device, not all of them need to be actually delivered, since the connection is already tested with one keep-alive.

 #### Frame type: 16 (Application Message Intermediate Frame)